Lesson Plan - Get It!

-Learn about the Seminole Tribe of Florida and how they fought to keep their land in Seminole Indians also from Studies Weekly:
+Learn how the Seminole Tribe of Florida fought to keep their land in the video below.

-Listen to the story of how the Chickasaw began and how they found their homeland in The Chickasaw Migration Story from Chickasaw TV Video Network:
+Listen to how the Chickasaw began and how they found their homeland in this next video.

-You just heard how the Choctaw found their homeland, and you learned about the Choctaw Code Talkers in the beginning of this lesson.
-Now, watch another Studies Weekly video to learn more about the Choctaw Tribe:
+You just heard how the Choctaw found their homeland, and you learned about the Choctaw Code Talkers at the beginning of this lesson.

 Trail of Tears

-Watch Trail of Tears National Historic Trail, from NTIRNPS, to learn about this most shameful event in U.S. History:
+Watch the video below to learn about this most shameful event in U.S. History.